Diver

 Career tips

-You might find it useful to have experience of recreational scuba diving before training as a commercial diver.
+You might find it helpful to have experience of recreational scuba diving before training as a commercial diver.

-Many diving schools offer tests to help you decide whether you'll be suited to working underwater.
+Many diving schools offer assessments to help you decide whether you'll be suited to working underwater.

 Further information